 Visiting information and guidance

+Patients and visitors All visitors should report to the nurses/midwives station on arrival to the ward.
 We ask visitors to ensure that there are only 2 visitors at the patients’ bedside.
 Exceptions can be made for critically ill, learning disability, or end of life care patients.
 Please discuss with the nurse/midwife in charge.
+Children aged 16-18 on adult wards can have their parents stay overnight, unless it is not in the child’s best interest due to safeguarding. |

-Those attending outpatient appointments that are not required to stay overnight can be accompanied by a family member, friend or advocate.
+Outpatients Those attending outpatient appointments that are not required to stay overnight can be accompanied by a family member, friend or advocate. |

-Specialist units (such as neonates and ITU) will have their own criteria, and visiting should be discussed with the nurse in charge.
+Specialist units Specialist units (such as neonates and ITU) will have their own criteria, and visiting should be discussed with the nurse in charge. |

+Maternity One birthing partner or companion may accompany to all obstetric ultrasound appointments.
+Two birth partners may accompany for the birth.
 During in-patient stay, a resident companion will be welcomed.
 Birth partners choosing to stay overnight are asked to please adhere to the local agreements.
+2 visitors may be allowed on the ward, as per local maternity guidance.
+Outpatient areas may be restricted to one companion. |

-Parents, siblings, carers and friends/peers are encouraged to visit young in-patients.
+Children and young people Parents, siblings, carers and friends/peers are encouraged to visit young in-patients.
 During an in-patient stay, a resident parent or carer will be welcomed through our commitment to a child-focussed and family-centred model of care.
+There may be exceptions in numbers of visitors allowed to attend the department, overnight stays, and open visiting.
+The nurse in charge will consider the individual needs of the child/young person. |

 Keeping each other safe